Seller albums

-Last updated April 13, 2026.
+Last updated May 16, 2026.

-A cleaner workflow
+A cleaner order

-Start with a product type.
-Move into a focused page like Shoes or Hoodies.
-Use outside links only after you know the item is worth deeper checking.
-That way, external browsing supports the shortlist instead of replacing it.
+Start with the item type.
+Move into a focused shortcut like Shoes or Hoodies.
+Open outside links only after a result looks worth a closer look.
+That way, the album supports your shortlist instead of replacing it.

 Why people get stuck